 Removal of the NGT

-The NGT should be removed as soon as the goals of the therapy is met and there no longer a need for it.
+The NGT should be removed as soon as the goals of the therapy are met and there is no longer a need for it.
 The process for removing the NGT is usually done very swiftly and without complications.
 However, prior to removing, check the physician’s order and see whether there is a need for ““trial”” clamping to determine the patient’s tolerance for its removal.
 Remember that symptoms such as nausea, vomiting, and abdominal distention should be noted during this period.